 Jute is an incredible fiber — it’s breathable, quick-drying, affordable, and it’s sustainable!
 Let’s take a closer look at the properties, use and sustainability of jute fabric.

 Jute is a natural fiber derived from the corchorus plant.
 The plant fibers are woven into dense threads that can be sold by the spindle, or crafted into a diverse range of products.

 Rope is one of the oldest documented uses of jute, as the fibers are easily twisted into a lightweight rope that holds up well against tension and friction.
-There are records dating back to the 16th century of jute fabric clothing being worn in India, and jute paper being produced in China.
+Records dating back to the 16th century of jute fabric clothing being worn in India and jute paper being produced in China.

 Properties and Uses of Jute

 So, what is jute good for?
 Known for its versatility and durability, jute fabric is a sustainable material that is among the softest and smoothest natural fibers.
 It is also known for being:

 - susceptible to slight creasing